mainwaringb/svyweight/README.md

 More details about the package are available in the R help files (see `package?Rakehelper` in R).

 ## Planned Features
-The package is under active development, and additional features are planned for future release.
-Major plans will be summarised in more datail via GitHub issues, but include:
+The package is under development, and additional features are planned for future release.
+These are summarised in more datail via GitHub issues, but include:
 - Allowing targets to specify recodes of observed variables in rakesvy (in progress)
-- Allowing targets with NA values on some categories (shorter-term)
+- Allowing targets with NA values on some categories (in progress)
 - Techniques for weighting numeric and ordinal data based on histograms/binning (longer-term ambition)
 - Generalising GREG weighting to random forests or other models that allow for nonlinear relationships between variables